Shop BITR Apparel Shop Now

 Plan Your Race Weekend

 MEAGHAN: There are about a million things you can do throughout race weekend.
-From panel discussions to product launches to shake out runs, every running brand is there doing something cool and it really is a runner’s dream.
+From panel discussions to product launches to shake out runs, every running brand is doing something cool and it really is a runner’s dream.
 You could do a marathon before the marathon, but you’ll probably regret it.

 Pro tip from Registered Sports Dietitian, Meghann Featherstun: Another often overlooked logistic that you need to figure out way before 6 p.m.
 Sunday night: Scope out what and where you want to eat the night before the race and make reservations if needed.
 Whether that’s pizza or pasta or something else that suits your race tradition, make sure you have that locked up before you find yourself scrambling for some take-out at the last minute.